lawi119/azure_code/disk_blobfuse_dsvm.md

 cd /datadrive
 mkdir text_data
 ```
 7. Mount with this command.
 Check to make sure you can now access the files.
 Now, when you add data to /datadrive/text_data it will automatically be uploaded to the storage account and vice versa.
+(Note: When you restart the VM you will lose the mount and therefore have to run this command again).
 ```
 blobfuse /datadrive/text_data --tmp-path=/mnt/resource/blobfusetmp --config-file=~/fuse_connection.cfg -o attr_timeout=240 -o entry_timeout=240 -o negative_timeout=120
 ```